-This explains why so many families nowadays regularly suffer from rhinitis, dermatitis or allergic asthma, and so much more.
+The existence of these mites explains why so many families nowadays regularly suffer from rhinitis, dermatitis or allergic asthma, and many other conditions.

 Eating in bed or on furniture, not keeping things tidy, and waiting weeks to dust are all common ways to feed these tiny bugs, which can easily spread in different environments.

-That’s why it’s so important to pay attention to cleanliness throughout the entire house, and to find non-allergenic ways to prevent disease.
-Do you know how?
+That’s why it’s so important to pay attention to cleanliness throughout the entire house, and to try to make your house non-allergenic ways in order to prevent disease.
+Here’s how…

-Beds are some of mites’ favorite places because they have the perfect environment to survive and easily spread.
+Beds are one of mites‘ favorite places because they have the perfect environment to survive and easily spread.

 Sweat, heat, and small skin flakes create the perfect environment for developing the most common types of allergies.

 To reduce this risk, it’s best to use 100% cotton bed sheets.
-These need to be washed every week with hot water (60 degrees C).
+You should wash these every week with hot water (149 degrees F).

 Avoid letting your pets go into your room.
 They carry mites and shed hair which could create sensitivities in individuals with allergy problems.

 If you put these things into practice then you’ll be able to keep this part of your house non-allergenic.

 This room needs special attention because different bacteria can also appear, along with the mites.
 This is where moisture, heat, and food remnants become concentrated, and this makes it a perfect place for these critters to spread.